LARCHMONT POLICE

 DEPARTMENT HISTORY

 Following the incorporation of the Village of Larchmont, the Board of Trustees made one of the first orders of business to provide police services in the newly established Village.
-Accordingly, on October 10, 1891 the Village Board appointed Constable Richard Restore.
-To assist the constable carry out his duties several “gentlemen volunteers” were added to the complement.
+Accordingly, at the second meeting of the Board of Trustees held on October 10, 1891, the Village Board appointed Constable Richard Restore.
+A second constable, John O’Brien, was appointed in 1892.

 As the Village of Larchmont grew, so did the Larchmont Police Department.
-On April 17, 1933 William J. Keresey was promoted Chief of Police, and would remain in that capacity until 1974.
+On April 17, 1933 William J. Keresey, who had been appointed in 1914, was promoted Chief of Police upon the retirement of Chief Hynds; he would remain in that capacity until 1974.
 Under his direction police radios were installed in 1937 revolutionizing the way officers were dispatched to calls for service, and drastically reducing response time.
-LPDOLD8
+By 1963 the complement had risen to 23, and in an article that appeared that year in the Herald Statesman, Chief Keresey was”...reported to be the oldest Chief, from point of service, in the state and quite possibly the country.”

 (some images courtesy of the Larchmont Historical Society)